 The Sunbeam Tiger was an Anglo-American hybrid.
 Built in West Bromwich, England, its roots were in Detroit, Michigan.
-Almost literally - Rootes being the parent company.
-Until Chrysler took Rootes over, that is.
-The Sunbeam Tiger was a Sunbeam Alpine - fitted with a Ford V8.
-Carroll Shelby - he of AC Cobra fame - did early development work on the Tiger.
-It was then passed to Rootes.
-The new 4.2-litre engine was hooked up to a 'top loader' 4-speed gearbox.
+Aptly, then, Rootes was Sunbeam\’s parent company!
+At least, until Chrysler took it over.
+In essence, the Sunbeam Tiger was a Sunbeam Alpine – but with a Ford V8 fitted.
+Carroll Shelby – he of AC Cobra fame – did early development work on the Tiger.
+Shelby then passed it to Rootes.
+The car\’s 4.2-litre engine was hooked up to a \’top loader\’ 4-speed gearbox.
 In turn, a more substantial final drive was installed.
 The body shell, too, was beefed up.
-But Rootes were becoming over-stretched.
-They still had the Sunbeam Alpine in production, after all.
-Riding to Rootes' rescue came Jensen.
-Their premises were but a stone's throw away from the Rootes factory gates.
-It fell to them to complete the Tiger project.
+But – with so much on its plate – Rootes was over-stretched.
+It still had the Sunbeam Alpine in production, too.
+Riding to Rootes\’ rescue came Jensen.
+Their premises were but a stone\’s throw away from Rootes\’ factory gates.
+It fell to Jensen to finish the Tiger project.

-The Sunbeam Tiger's power output was 164bhp.
+Power output for the Tiger was 164bhp.
 Top speed stood at 117mph.
 0-60 came up in 9.5s.
-Torque from the Ford V8 was plentiful, to say the least.
-Extra care was required in transferring it to the tarmac - since steering and suspension were suspect.
-Ultimately, though, the Tiger was good value for money.
+Torque – from the Ford V8 – was plentiful, to say the least.
+Care, though, was required in transferring it to the tarmac.
+Both steering and suspension were \’suspect\’.
+But – all in all – the Tiger was good value for money.
 Americans bought it in their droves.
-British buyers had to wait a year to do the same.
+British buyers did the same.
+However, they had to wait a year longer.